sh0redry/ENGG1340-COMP2113-GP/README.md

     - DO NOT press *enter* many times, otherwise it may cause unexpected scene skipping.

 # Description

- Welcome to this post-apocalyptic world built with C++ code.
-Here, you'll play as the leader of a shelter in a world ravaged by a zombie outbreak, guiding survivors to gather resources and explore the environment.
-Your ultimate goal is to strive to survive for until the day rescue arrives!
+**Welcome to a post-apocalyptic world built with C++!** You are the leader of a shelter in a world overrun by zombies.
+Guide your survivors to gather resources, explore the wasteland, and hold out until rescue arrives.

-The story unfolds in the year 2025 when a zombie outbreak erupts at HKU.
-You and your group project teammates have built a makeshift shelter.
-Survive here long enough to await rescue and secure your chance to live through this catastrophe!
+The year is 2025.
+A zombie outbreak has erupted at HKU, and you and your teammates have built a makeshift shelter.
+The infected—former classmates—still retain strange habits, like becoming inactive on weekends.
+But **Thursdays** are different: zombies grow more aggressive, posing both danger and opportunity.

-The zombies originate from virus-infected classmates who retain peculiar residual memories, manifesting in behavioral patterns like ceasing activity on weekends.
-Most crucially, Thursdays hold heightened significance for them – a tactical advantage for survivors but also a harbinger of intensified danger!

 Within your sanctuary's limited operational capacity, you and fellow survivors must strategically select a single task per day.
-Will you harvest gold coins from the mine to upgrade your defensive arsenal, or cultivate crops to sustain your population – with surplus yields even enabling recruitment of new survivors?
-Strategic allocation of labor will determine your survival odds!

-Or will you venture into the chaotic wastelands with your companions – where every expedition balances between claiming glory or suffering disgrace?
-A single decision could mean discovering precious supplies... or returning empty-handed to face starvation's grim specter!
+Will you harvest gold coins from the mine to upgrade your defensive arsenal, or cultivate crops to sustain your population?
+Or you may venture into the chaotic wastelands with your companions – where every expedition balances between claiming glory or suffering disgrace. **Strategic allocation of labor will determine your survival odds!**

-When crimson Thursday dawns – that cursed cycle triggering the horde's primal rage – zombies unleash their frenzied siege, battering against your defenses with unnatural ferocity.
-This is your trial by fire: deploy strategic mastery to fortify your stronghold, channeling every upgraded turret and stockpiled resource.
-Hold the line until dawn brings salvation... or die trying!
+When **crimson Thursday** dawns – that cursed cycle triggering the horde's primal rage – zombies unleash their frenzied siege, battering against your defenses with unnatural ferocity.
+This is your trial by fire: deploy strategic mastery to fortify your stronghold, channeling every upgraded turret and stockpiled resource. **Hold the line until dawn brings salvation... or die trying!**

-Our wasteland odyssey blends base-building progression, tactical shooting mechanics, and roguelike randomization – where no two playthroughs unfold identically.
-While countless survival strategies exist in this dynamic ecosystem, we entrust you to forge your own path to victory through emergent gameplay.
-The wasteland awaits your legend – survival starts now!
+This world blends **base-building, tactical combat, and roguelike randomness**—no two playthroughs are the same.
+Forge your own path to survival. **The wasteland awaits!**

+# Game Implementation
 ## File Structure
 ```mermaid
 graph LR